fullstackdevell/esp32/README.md

 This repository has code examples for ESP32 projects.

-The best part?
 Each example comes with a Wokwi diagram.
 Wokwi is a free online tool that lets you run and see your code work right in your web browser, so you don't even need your physical ESP32 board to start!

 ## lesson 1
 ### lesson1/blue_led.py